The evolution of electronics brings vehicle architecture to a turning point

 More features means more computing power, more data and more power distribution than ever before.
 And as the car becomes a supercomputer, with more and more features and connectivity, its architecture or foundation needs to change radically.
 The historical vehicle architecture approach no longer works – it can’t support the growth in content and complexity.

 This is where Aptiv’s expertise in smart architectures comes in.
-Aptiv’s smart vehicle architecture incorporates the full suite of our technology and brings it together through our systems integration expertise.
-We are unique in that we can integrate whole systems through smart vehicle architectures (SVA), which enable all the electrification, active safety, automation, and connectivity, driving this new mobility.
+Aptiv’s Smart Vehicle Architecture™ (SVA) incorporates the full suite of our technology and brings it together through our systems integration expertise.
+We are unique in that we can integrate whole systems through SVA™, which enable all the electrification, active safety, automation, and connectivity, driving this new mobility.